 2022, the year of the definitive recovery of Hollywood cinema?

-MADRID.- After a 2021 in which “Spider-Man: No Way Home” caused the return of the spectators to the cinema -although far from the figures of “Avengers: Endgame” in 2019- Hollywood relies again for 2022 on superheroes -from Morbius to Batman, Thor or Spider-Man- and in long-awaited sequels, such as “Avatar” or “Top Gun”.
+After a 2021 in which “Spider-Man: No Way Home” caused the return of the spectators to the cinema, although far from the figures of “Avengers: Endgame” in 2019, Hollywood relies again for 2022 on superheroes, from Morbius to Batman, Thor or Spider-Man, and in long-awaited sequels, such as “Avatar” or “Top Gun.”

 A battery of large productions with which they want to recover the ground lost by the pandemic.
-In 2019, “Avengers: Endgame” grossed $ 2,797 million; In 2020, with theaters closed most of the year, the highest grossing film was the Chinese film “The Eight Hundred”, with only 461 million, and in this 2021 that is ending, the new Spider-Man adventure managed to reach the 1,082 million.
+In 2019, “Avengers: Endgame” grossed $ 2.797 million; In 2020, with theaters closed most of the year, the highest grossing film was the Chinese film “The Eight Hundred”, with only 461 million, and in the year that just ended the new Spider-Man adventure managed to reach 1,082 millions.

 The large studios will deploy all their strength in 2022 to triple those revenues and reach the level of 2021 and their great bet to achieve this are superheroes.